MaxBittker/MaxBittker.github.io/src/pages/river-notes/index.md

 Four deficiencies of diffusion that nag me:
 1) Reliance on discrete language and named ideas, versus continuous exploration
-2) Slow and doesn't work at the speed of thought, pulling you out of flow state
+2) Slow: don't work at the speed of thought, pulling you out of flow state
 3) Artificial images are disposable and unmoored from concrete grounding in cultural context.
 It makes each individual image less useful as a shared meeting point.
 4) Alienation of source material: laundering references and reheating existing biases of the dataset

-Skipping diffusion entirely and leaning into the capabilities of machine learning techniques as ways to better explore existing datasets feels like a fruitful direction to me.
+Skipping diffusion entirely and experimenting with machine learning techniques as ways to explore existing datasets felt like a fruitful direction to experiment with.

 ### Curation as Poetry
 One definition of poetry might be the circling of an idea that resists explicit description.

-Tumblr was a formative online scene for teenage Max.
+Tumblr was a formative online scene for me as teenager.
 My favorite aspect of the community was way that curation was something that everyone played at.
-It was normal to have multiple blogs, and registering a single-topic page under a username like "fuckyeahsweaters" , "onlydavidbowie", or "powerlinesinanime" was all you needed to self-deputize as a librarian, taking on the mantle of curating the theme or idea to the best of your ability.
+It was normal to have multiple blogs: registering a page under a username like "fuckyeahsweaters" , "onlydavidbowie", or "powerlinesinanime" was all you needed to self-deputize as a librarian, taking on the mantle of curating the theme or idea to the best of your ability.

 ![](Pasted image 20230919155849.png)

 People took this job seriously!
-Similar to the art of a good radio jockey - hunting for deep cuts, sequencing ingredients, and managing tempo.
+Similar to the craft of a good radio jockey: hunting for deep cuts, sequencing ingredients, and managing tempo.
 This style of playful curation is at home on the internet, for instance on instagram accounts like these:
 [@massive.archive](https://www.instagram.com/massive.archive/),
 [@markrothko](https://www.instagram.com/markrothko/),
 [@dusttodigital](https://www.instagram.com/dusttodigital),